SAT Suite

 You know from personal experience what the test is like.
 You know the types and number of questions, timing for each section, break schedule, etc. This will give you an advantage when taking the SAT a second (or third) time.
 You can be confident because you know what to expect, recognize the areas you need to improve on, and have insight into how to do better the next time you test.

-Scholarships
+Qualify for Scholarships

 How many times should I take the SAT?

 You can take the SAT as many times as you like.
 But should you?
 Each person is different.
 Everyone has a target score for the college of their choice.
-Research the SAT score requirements of colleges you’re applying to before you begin the admissions process so you can set goals for retaking the SAT.
+Research the SAT score ranges of colleges you’re applying to before you begin the admissions process so you can set goals for retaking the SAT.

 How should I prepare to retake the SAT?